SharePoint and OneDrive have been used alternatively for basic data management that is both individual and business-related.

 In the case of SharePoint, it is primarily a team data management system that allows different members of a team to gain access to the shared data in different capacities.
 This allows multiple users and teams to work on the same data simultaneously when granted permission.

-Resource management is crucial for companies and businesses who look forward to publishing their content over the web (social media more precisely).
+Resource management is crucial for companies and businesses that look forward to publishing their content over the web (social media more precisely).
 While the latest version of OneDrive includes most of the document handling features of SharePoint like document offerings, templates, auditing, workflows, etc but it still lacks the marketing resources SharePoint has.

 These include social media connections, website connects, etc. that allows you to publish your content.